 - Self-Directed Learners who will read and write independently, gaining confidence in their abilities to think on their own and take responsibility for their own learning.
-They will be able to use notes and a textbook to assist them in continuing their learning outside of the classroom setting. - Effective Communicators who can clearly articulate their ideas in writing using standard American English and deliver effective oral presentations and arguments in both formal and informal settings.
-They will be able to analyze appropriate levels of formality in speech and writing and hone active listening skills. - Quality Producers/Performers who understand the importance of neat, organized work (both written and oral) that demonstrates their thinking and understanding.
+They will be able to use notes and a textbook to assist them in continuing their learning outside of the classroom setting. - Efficient Communicators who can clearly articulate their ideas in writing using standard American English and deliver effective oral presentations and arguments in both formal and informal settings.
+They will be able to analyze appropriate levels of formality in speech and writing and hone active listening skills. - Quality Producers who understand the importance of neat, organized work (both written and oral) that demonstrates their thinking and understanding.
 They will take pride in all assignments and realize the value of creating an error-free product. - Constructive Thinkers who are able to complete tasks with organization, logic, reasoning and writing skills that they have developed.
 They will reflect on their work and/or actions to enhance the outcome and value of their contributions. - Collaborative Workers who can work in a variety of settings in culturally diverse groups.
-They will be able to form and use collaborative groups to strengthen their own understanding in addition to providing constructive feedback and support for others.

-Responsible Citizens who are prepared to contribute to our democracy in positive ways.
-They will be people who accept the consequences of their actions and who demonstrate their understanding of their role in the learning process.
+They will be able to form and use study groups to strengthen their own understanding in addition to providing the same service for classmates. - Responsible Citizens who accept the consequences of their actions and who demonstrate their understanding of their role in the learning process.